israelali1424/Series_63/Chapter_4_USA Remedies and Administrative Provisions.md

   - Recognizing the proper filing requirements for advertising related to securities.

 These concepts are essential for understanding the legal framework governing securities professionals and the protections in place for investors.

+Administrators have jurisdictions over offers or transactions that: 1) originate in the state, 2) are directed into the state, or 3) are settled or completed in the state.

+A disclosure brochure is not required to be delivered if the client is a registered investment company or if the advisory service is of an impersonal nature and costs less than $500.
+A disclosure brochure is not required when a customer opens a brokerage account.
+A brochure is required when the service provided is an individual supervisory service.
+Note: A client's net worth has no bearing on brochure delivery requirements.

+Prior to completing a new account form and customer profile, only unsolicited orders may be accepted.
+The rationale is that these orders do not involve a recommendation.
+The profile is required to assure that recommendations match customer needs and objectives.
+While IA client relationships are generally guided by the advisory agreement and not a "new account form/client profile," this would be true of an IA that is a dual capacity firm (acting as a BD in addition to its IA role).